 - FNF performs a test of its recovery plan annually.
-The last full and successful test was in June 6, 2020, with no issues noted.
+The most recent full test was on June 6, 2020, with no issues noted.

-- FNF's data backup sites are located in Markham and Mississauga, Ontario, which are both adjacent to Toronto.
+- FNF's data backup sites are located in Markham and Mississauga, Ontario., which are both adjacent to Toronto.
 These locations are under 30 kilometers away from the home office but are on a separate power grid from Toronto.
-Having a backup location this close to the central location is not a best practice.
+Having backup locations this close to the central location is not a best practice.